ChirVan/librewhan/README.md

 ## Project Overview

-Kalibrewhan is a point-of-sale (POS) and basic inventory tracking system focused on beverage (coffee) ordering with size-based pricing, product customizations (milk, toppings, etc.), and order management dashboards.
+Librewhan is a sales management system (SMS) and basic inventory tracking system focused on beverage (coffee) ordering with size-based pricing, product customizations (milk, toppings, etc.), and order management dashboards.
 It is built with Laravel + Blade and uses dynamic JavaScript for real-time cart, payment mode, and change calculation logic.

 ### Core Features (current)
 * Order entry UI with cart, size pricing, customizations